-Contact between fairies and humans was quiet common during pre-christen times, but with the crusades also came the need to demonize the fey folk, and much of the communication was cut off; the fairies retiring to their world on the other side of the cloak, if you will, in order to protect themselves from the ignorance of humans.
-Today Celtic shamans are some of the only humans to be able to cross into this realm and continue to seek guidance from these wise faeries.
+Contact between fairies and humans was quite common during pre-christen times, but with the crusades also came the need to demonize the fey folk.
+Communication was cut off or very limited; the fairies retiring to their world on the other side of the cloak, in order to protect themselves from the ignorance of humans.
+Today Celtic shamans are some of the only humans able to cross into this realm and they continue to seek guidance from these wise faeries.

 There has been a reconstruction of this path, as it fell into memory during the last centuries, but it has experienced resurgence with the rising of earth consciousness and today one can become an apprentice and begin to rediscover their shamanistic roots.

 Shamanism is inclusive: Some are Christian, some Muslim, others have a strict set of faith and others have very little structure at all.
-What they have in common is a bond with the fairy folk as to seeking answers in order to help each other and the earth, and can move between the two worlds in order to seek guidance and give thanks.
+What they have in common is a bond with the fairy folk in seeking answers in order to help each other and the earth.
+They can move between the two worlds in order to seek guidance and give thanks.
 This is the way of the Celtic Faery Path.

-The Ancient Art of Faery Magick by D. J. Conway is a book you might really enjoy reading if you are intrigued with the Celtic shamanism and the realtionship of faeries.
+The Ancient Art of Faery Magick by D. J. Conway is a book you might really enjoy reading if you are intrigued by Celtic shamanism and the realtionship of faeries.
 The publlisher states the book is a thorough introduction to faeries, including history, lore, and spells for making contact with these magickal creatures.
 And followers of Celtic, Faery, Dianic, and Nordic traditions will all find an abundance of knowledge valuable to their beliefs throughout this magickal faery book.